Advice and Tales from the Expat and Tourist Community in Jordan

 Don’t trust street names and don’t ask for directions via street names.
 If you live in Jordan, people identify locations by the nearest mosque, hospital, roundabout, etc… So if you get into a taxi, tell them to take you to a nearby landmark and then you can guide them the rest of the way.

-What are the things to see in Jordan?
-What are the hidden gems in Jordan?
+What are the Things To See in Jordan?
+What are the Hidden Gems in Jordan?

 Wadi Mujib #1.
 Wadi Mujib is bae.
 I think it’s not just the coolest place in Jordan, but one of the top five coolest places I’ve ever been.
 It’s so cool.
 I mean, I’m from Texas and it has some good sites, but Wadi Mujib is up there even higher.
 The thing about Wadi Mujib is that it is low-key dangerous, you should be in pretty good shape and know how to swim (otherwise you totally shouldn’t do Wadi Mujib).